moveworks/developer-docs/plugins/salesforce-opportunity-information/README.md

 ---
-description: A plugin that looksup opportunities based on an Account Name.
+description: A plugin that looks up details from an opportunity in Salesforce.
 fidelity: VALIDATED
 name: Look up Opportunity Information
 num_implementations: 1